Family Home Evening: Home Evening away from family

-In places with a high density of single adult members of the LDS Church, local wards or stakes organize Home Evening groups.
+In addition, in places with a sufficient number of single adult members of the LDS Church, the church organizes singles wards, commonly near colleges and universities.
+These have long organized Home Evening groups.
 The purpose of these meetings is the same as that of family-based Home Evenings, but groups are composed of peers rather than family members.
-Home Evening groups are most common near colleges and universities, including but not limited to LDS universities, such as Brigham Young University.
+Both the ad hoc and organized home evening practices are described in the church's handbook: